Incident Response Playbook : guide 72 heures pour réponse à breach

 clamscan -r /mnt/restore/

-# If clean, restore to production
+# Si clean, restore en prod

 rsync -avz /mnt/restore/ /production/